 Midges can be used by water authorities as an indicator of water purity; if there are no midges, it's likely the water is toxic in some way, maybe from sewage, oil or detergent contamination.

-Do midges in Scotland spread disease in a similar way to mosquitos?
+Do midges in Scotland spread disease?

 Does Scotland have mosquitoes?

-What other biting insects live in Scotland?
+Other biting insects in Scotland

 Horseflies / Clegs